bids-standard/bids-examples/mrs_biggaba/README.md

 ## Overview

-These data were acquired as part of the Big GABA project, a large-scale multi-site study to determine differences in the measurement outcomes from GABA-edited and non-edited single-voxel MRS data over the three major MRI manufacturers: GE, Philips, and Siemens.
+These data were acquired as part of the Big GABA project, a large-scale multi-site study to determine differences in the measurement outcomes from GABA-edited and non-edited single-voxel MRS data across the three major MRI manufacturers: GE, Philips, and Siemens.
 The data here are only from one site (P3).
 Please visit the [Big GABA data repository](https://www.nitrc.org/projects/biggaba/) and refer to the publications above for more information.

 Data types included are T1-weighted structural MRI images and single-voxel PRESS and GABA-edited MEGA-PRESS MRS data.
 The MEGA-PRESS data were acquired using standard GABA editing (TE = 68 ms) and symmetric macromolecule suppression (TE = 80 ms).